 Temple Newsam is a Grade I Jacobean House with a reputation of being haunted.
-The original house dates from about 1520 and was built on land seized by the Crown in from the Knights of St John of Jerusalem (Knights Templars) following their suppression in 1307.
+The original house dates from about 1520 and was built on land seized by the Crown in from the Poor Fellow-Soldiers of Christ and of the Temple of Solomon (Knights Templars) following their suppression in 1307.
 In 1377 Sir Philip Darcy, 4th Lord Darcy received the estate through Royal decree.
 It stayed in the Darcy family until 1537, when it was again seized by the Crown after Sir Thomas Darcy was involved in the Pilgrimage of Grace and was summarily executed.

 The Earl and Countess of Lennox were gifted Newsam from King Henry VIII in 1544 and it here that Henry, Lord Darnley (7 December 1545 – 10 February 1567) was born the following year.
 Darnley would marry Mary Queen of Scots on 29 July 1565.
 He was murdered on 9 February 1567.
 In 1565 Newsam was seized by the Crown and remained so until 1603, King James I gave it to Ludovic, Duke of lennox.